CultureHQ/culturehq.github.io/posts/2019-02-14-weird-ruby.md

 ## case

 `case` expressions in Ruby are much like switch statements in other languages.
 They provide a way to branch logic based on one common value.
-However, you can also have `case` expressions without a predicate at all, which makes them effectively `if..elsif` chains.
-As in:
+However, you can also have `case` expressions without a predicate at all, which makes them effectively `if..elsif` chains, as in:

 ```ruby
 case